fjcorona/spring-boot-user-endpoint/README.md

 This project is especially focused on beginners, for all those who just want to know a quick and simple way to create microservices in spring boot.

 Here you will find a small example in which you will be able to perform CRUD oepraciones for users, as well as activate and deactivate them.
-All this in a very isolated way to a graphical interface, the way it will be done through endpoints that rest requests, which can be consumed from Postman or any other client that has the capacity to consume them.
+All this in a very isolated way to a graphical interface, the way it will be done through endpoints with REST requests, which can be consumed From any application or client that has the capacity to consume them.
+We will test the endpoints with Postman.

 # _Application Properties_